CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 ## Molecular hydrogen
-H doesnt have a rotational dipole, only a vibrational.
-Finding H2 was usually done by measuring CO with millimeter telescopes and then constraining the CO H2 correllation.
+H doesn't have a rotational dipole, only a vibrational.
+Finding H2 was usually done by measuring CO with millimeter telescopes and then constraining the CO H2 correlation.
 Now with JWST this can be done better, since we have a mid IR IFU in space.

-Doesnt have a Balmer series equivalent because the binding energy of molecular hydrogen is about 4eV, so those energies would just unbind the molecule.
+Doesn't have a Balmer series equivalent because the binding energy of molecular hydrogen is about 4eV, so those energies would just unbind the molecule.

 ## Fe k-alpha line